Azure/terraform-provider-azapi/docs/data-sources/azapi_resource_action.md

 * `id` - The ID of the azure resource action.

-* `output` - The output HCL object containing the properties specified in `response_export_values`.
-Here are some examples to use the values.
+* `output` - The output containing the properties specified in `response_export_values`.
+It supports both JSON and HCL object.
+By default, it will be in JSON format.
+  If specifying `enable_hcl_output_for_data_source` to `true` in the provider block, it will be in HCL format.
+  Here are some examples to use the values in HCL format:
 ```hcl
 // it will output "nHGYNd******i4wdug=="
 output "primary_key" {